-- 1. Open the Control Panel.

-- 2. Double-click the Administrative Tools.

-- 3. Double-click the Computer Management icon.

-- The Computer Management console opens.

-- 4. Select Groups from the Local Users and Groups folder in the system tree.

-- 5. From the Action menu, select New Group.

-The New Group window appears.

-6. Enter the Historian Security Group name in the Group Name field.

-For a list of available Historian Security Groups and their functions, see Historian Security Groups (on page 193).
+- 1. Do a Windows search and open Computer Management. - The Computer Management console appears. - 2.
+In the left-side pane, expand System Tools, and then expand Local Users and Groups. - 3.
+Select Groups in the system tree. - The list of all the available groups appear. - 4.
+In the right-side pane, select Groups > More Actions, and then select New Group. - The New Group window appears. - 5.
+Enter the Historian Security Group name in the Group Name field. - For a list of available Historian Security Groups and their functions, see Historian Security Groups (on page 195).